+New Covid curbs ‘could be in place until March’, advisory group modelling reveals

-Experts modelled tougher coronavirus restrictions being in place until March 28
+New Covid restrictions ‘could be in place until March’, advisory group modelling reveals

-The modelling by experts from Warwick University considered a package of measures.
+Spi-M-O sub-group modelling considered impact of curbs on socialising until 28 March

-New coronavirus restrictions could be in place until late March under measures examined by Government scientific advisers.
+New Covid restrictions could be in place until late March under measures examined by the UK government’s scientific advisers.

-The modelling by experts from Warwick University considered a package of measures including a ban on socialising with another household indoors and a return to the rule of six outdoors, in line with the Step 2 restrictions in place in April in England.
+The modelling considered a package of measures including a ban on socialising with another household indoors and a return to the rule of six outdoors, in line with the Step 2 restrictions in place in England earlier this year.

 A consensus paper published on Christmas Eve by the Scientific Pandemic Influenza Group on Modelling, Operational sub-group (Spi-M-O) said “rapidly enacted Step 2 measures reduce the peak of hospital pressure to about half its level under Plan B only”.

-The Warwick research looked at imposing Step 2 restrictions on either December 28 or New Year’s Day and keeping them in place until January 15, 28 or March 28.
+The research by experts from Warwick University looked at imposing Step 2 restrictions on either December 28 or New Year’s Day and keeping them in place until January 15, 28 or March 28.

+The modelling has not yet been seen by ministers, who are expected to make a decision early next week – potentially as soon as Monday – on whether extra restrictions are required.

-It also included a model examining what impact “non-mandated behaviour change” would have if it reduce mixing by half the amount that Step 2 would achieve.
+The research also included a model examining what impact “non-mandated behaviour change” would have if it reduce mixing by half the amount that Step 2 would achieve.

 The Spi-M-O summary of the Warwick modelling said: “A reduction in mixing equivalent to half that of Step 2 results in only a very small reduction in severe outcomes compared to Plan B alone.